ewinapun/ewinapun.github.io/_projects/3_project.md

 ## Methods

-## Participants and Implants
+### Participants and Implants

-Two participants (enrolled in BrainGate2 pilot clinical trial): T9 is 52 years old with tetraplegia due to amyotrophic lateral sclerosis (ALSFRS-R of 8), and T10 is 35 years old with tetraplegia due to spinal cord injury (C4 AIS-A).
-Two 96-channel Utah microelectrode arrays implanted both on left precentral gyrus (PCG) for T9, and one array on the left middle frontal gyrus (MFG) and one on the left PCG for T10.
+Data are collected from two participants enrolled in the BrainGate2 clinical trial - T9 is 52 years old with tetraplegia due to amyotrophic lateral sclerosis (ALSFRS-R of 8), and T10 is 35 years old with tetraplegia due to spinal cord injury (C4 AIS-A).
+Two 96-channel Utah microelectrode arrays (Blackrock Microsystem, Inc)implanted both on left precentral gyrus (PCG) for T9, and one array on the left middle frontal gyrus (MFG) and one on the left PCG for T10.

 <p>